 This policy must be followed in conjunction with other College policies governing conduct and behavior.
 St. Thomas Aquinas College complies with all applicable federal, state and local laws and nothing contained herein should be construed to violate any of the rights or responsibilities contained in such laws.

 St. Thomas Aquinas College has established the following guidelines for the use of the College’s technology and communications networks including internet and email, in an appropriate and ethical manner.

-6. To prevent contamination of the College’s technology and communications equipment and systems by harmful computer viruses, downloaded files should be checked for possible infection through the Information Technology department.
-Also, given that many browser add-on packages may not be compatible with other programs and may cause a problem for the systems, downloading plug-ins is prohibited without prior permission from the Information Technology department.
+- To prevent contamination of the College’s technology and communications equipment and systems by harmful computer viruses, downloaded files should be checked for possible infection through the Information Systems department.
+Also, given that many browser add-on packages may not be compatible with other programs and may cause a problem for the systems, downloading plug-ins is prohibited without prior permission from the Information Systems department.

-8. Email and other electronic communications transmitted by the College equipment, systems and networks are not private or confidential and are the property of the College.
-Therefore, the College has the right to examine, monitor and regulate e mail and other electronic communications, directories, files and all other content, including internet use, transmitted by or stored in its technology systems, whether onsite or offsite.
+- Email and other electronic communications transmitted by the College equipment, systems and networks are not private or confidential and are the property of the College.
+Therefore, the College has the right to examine, monitor and regulate email and other electronic communications, directories, files and all other content, including internet use, transmitted by or stored in its technology systems, whether onsite or offsite.

 - Internal and external email, voicemail, and text messages are considered College records and may be subject to discovery in the event of litigation.
 Users must be aware of this possibility when communicating electronically within and outside the College.